labtrac/test-documentation/documentation/system-settings.md

 - - -

-The **Diary** in Labtrac is way for you to add Staff holidays, Lab closures and Bank holidays.
+The **Diary** in Labtrac is way for you to add Lab closures and Bank holidays.
 When entering a job in Labtrac it will then take the dates you are closed into account.

 To add information to the **Diary** follow these steps;